Information is the oil of the 21st century, and Analytics is the combustion engine.

 RapidMiner provides the server as an On-Premises solution as well as a public/private Cloud solution.
 It is based on a client/server approach.
 It has template-based frameworks that allow for faster delivery with fewer errors.

 KNIME is a free and Open-Source Data Mining and Machine Learning tool.
 Its user-friendly interface enables you to design end-to-end Data Science pipelines that include everything from modeling to production.
-A variety of pre-built components allow for quick modeling without having to write a single line of code.
+A variety of pre-built components allow for quick modeling without having to write a single line of code in such data mining practical machine learning tools.

 KNIME is a flexible and scalable platform for processing complicated forms of data and using advanced algorithms thanks to its range of robust extensions.
 Data scientists can use KNIME to construct Analytics and Business Intelligence services.